Why don’t hurtful people stop hurting? Can the emotional abuser or controlling / manipulative person change? Can your relationship with them be saved?

 Am I trying to set up the circumstances or tell a story so that it works out in my favor?

 Remember these questions and make it a philosophy in your life to respect others even if it seems they’re hurting you or abusing you.
-That doesn’t mean tolerate the behavior, it just means loving them while respecting yourself.
+That doesn’t mean tolerating the behavior.
+It just means loving them while respecting yourself.
 What that involves is letting them know exactly what they’re doing to you.

 You may be able to identify the exact behavior you’re experiencing (it can be difficult to spot specific emotionally abusive behaviors, especially one component of a pattern of behaviors that outline a larger scope of abusive or psychologically damaging behavior), but you do know when it hurts.
 You know when you feel bad about yourself.
 You know that you’re experiencing something that doesn’t feel right.
 Even saying “Something doesn’t feel right.
 What you’re doing right now doesn’t feel right.
 It makes me feel bad.
 Do you know that you’re making me feel bad?” can be a way to enter a conversation when you’re not sure how they’re making you feel bad.